-Before joining the HKRep, Chan was a full-time professional photographer for numerous theatre companies and the HKAPA.
-He was a member of the Drama Gallery, having been active in mime, education and music, taking part in such productions as W Theatre’s Love is Shit (movement consultant), Windmill Grass Theatre’s Sand and a Distant Star and I Love You Because, Chan Kiu x Ronald Movement Exploration, Theatre Noir’s Animal Farm (in English and Cantonese), Drama Gallery’s Laughing and Forgetting, The Country Teacher (re-run), Four Thousand Gold (actor and assistant music director), Chung Ying Theatre’s Cyrano de Bergerac (actor and musician), the Fringe Club’s Ho Chi Minh in Hong Kong and Artocrite Theatre’s Monsters (collaborator), Forget Me Not (music) and The Can (co-director).
+Before joining the HKRep, Chan was a full-time professional photographer for numerous theatre companies and HKAPA.
+He was a member of the Drama Gallery.
+He excels in multiple roles, including W Theatre’s Love is Shit (movement consultant), Windmill Grass Theatre’s Sand and a Distant Star and I Love You Because, Chan Kiu x Ronald Movement's Exploration, Theatre Noir’s Animal Farm (in English and Cantonese), Drama Gallery’s Laughing and Forgetting, The Country Teacher (re-run), Four Thousand Gold (actor and assistant music director), Chung Ying Theatre’s Cyrano de Bergerac (actor and musician), the Fringe Club’s Ho Chi Minh in Hong Kong and Artocrite Theatre’s Monsters (collaborator), Forget Me Not (music) and The Can (co-director).

 Chan graduated with honours from the School of Drama, The Hong Kong Academy for Performing Arts, majoring in acting.